5 Ways to Check Your Oregon EBT Balance

 Other Common Issues with EBT Cards and How to Resolve Them

-• Gently wipe the stripe and chip with a soft, clean cloth.
+Gently wipe the stripe and chip with a soft, dry cloth.

-• If it still doesn't work, call the ODHS replacement-card line at 855-328-6715 during business hours or visit an ODHS Self-Sufficiency office for a free replacement.
+If it still fails, call the ODHS replacement-card line at 855-328-6715 or visit an ODHS office for a free replacement.
+More information is available on the official EBT card help page.

-Entering the wrong PIN three times in a row will lock your card for the rest of the day as a security measure.
-Many stores cannot manually override a locked PIN.
+Entering the wrong PIN three times will lock your card for the rest of the day as a security measure.
+This lock automatically lifts at midnight, but many stores will not allow you to complete a transaction with a manual override.

-• You can also change it online through the ebtEDGE site or by visiting an ODHS office to have it reset.
+You can also change it online through the ebtEDGE site or ask for an in-person reset at an ODHS office.

-• Choose a number that is easy for you to remember but difficult for others to guess, and never store your PIN with your card.
+Choose a number that is easy for you to remember but difficult for others to guess, and never keep the PIN with your card.

-SNAP benefits are deposited monthly on a schedule based on the last digit of your case number.
-Holidays can sometimes cause a one-day delay in posting.
+SNAP benefits are deposited monthly on a schedule based on the last digit of your case number, and holidays can sometimes cause a one-day delay.
+If you check Oregon EBT balance and find it lower than expected, it could be because a recent income change or a missed review has put your benefits on hold.

 Download the app